 Resources for Consumers

-We include nutritional information about our products and offer accessible information, expert advice and interactive tools for learning about and embracing healthy lifestyles on The Mars Healthy Living website.
-We also have regional websites, which make our healthy living messages more meaningful to local audiences:
+We include nutritional information about our products on our global brand sites such as www.snickers.com, etc. We also have regional websites, which make our healthy living messages more meaningful to local audiences:

 We also provide information to help people make educated choices about what to feed their pets, along with general resources on pet health and responsible ownership.
 Examples include: